 The Piccolo is a fully automated interdental cleaning technology that is quick andeasy to use and, like an electric toothbrush, requires no particular hand dexterity or skill.
 It should be used in place of or if necessary, in conjunction with, the various interdental cleaning methods available.
 The Piccolo is suitable for everyone and in particular those with bridgework, braces or other hard-to-access oral situations, as well as for those with poor hand dexterity.

 Who can use the Piccolo ?

 The Piccolo technology is suitable for everyone and in particular, people with bridgework, braces or other hard-to-access oral situations, as well as for those with poor hand dexterity.
 A smaller model is being developed more suitable for children.

 How do I insert a battery into the Piccolo ?

 See the instructions that came with your Piccolo.
 Hold the body on the white part at the tip end.
 Unscrew the rubber grip from thebody, holding it at the front end of the grip and insert a 1.5v AA battery, positive end first, into the body.
-Screw the end cap back into place.
+Screw the rubber grip back into place.
 [NOTE: When the unit starts to run slowly, after a month or two, it is time to replace the battery.]

 How do I attach a Tip to the Piccolo ?